Radwan Force: Organisation

 According to Tal Beeri, the Radwan Force consists of around 2,500 troops, with most of them having fought in Syria by 2024.
 The unit has an independent chain of command and order of battle.
 Under the Radwan Force command, several small, squad-level subunits (شُعبة, lit.
 'Section') operate autonomously.
 Each sub-unit amounts to 7-10 militants based in Shiite villages in Lebanon.
 These villages function as logisitical reference points for squads.
 Squads are garrisoned in the vicinity of villages, with ammunition and self-sustainment supplies stored for emergencies.
 While being garrisoned near amicable villages, militants are kept separated from civilian population.

 This organisation allows squad commanders to operate with significant tactical autonomy, without being dependent on external (and insecure) logistical assistance.

 Additionally, the unit consists of combat engineers who, apart from military training, are also trained in cyber and information gathering fields.

 According to Einav Halabi, three psychological care facilities operate in southern Lebanon in order to assist Radwan Force members.

 According to American-Israeli news enterprise All Israel News, the commander up to 23 November 2023 was Khalil Shahimi.

 Selection and training

 Militants are admitted into the Radwan Force after a careful vetting process.
 Training begins only after the screening procedure.

 Training includes sniper training, anti-tank warfare, hand-to-hand combat, explosives training, tactical driving, as well as training for special forces.
 This latter variety of training includes a “captivity workshop”, in order to teach the trainee to behave in case of capture, and operation of intelligence-gathering UAVs.

 The Radwan Force’s training also emphasizes physical fitness, long-distance running, mountain navigation, and tactical warfare.
-The unit’s operatives receive training directly from the IRGC-GF Saberin Unit.
+The unit’s operatives receive training directly from the IRGC-GF Saberin Unit, as well as specialised tactical and tunnel warfare training with North Korea.